tintinrevient/time-capsule/non-fiction/the-silk-roads/README.md

 * "an incentive that attracted the poor and persuaded them to accept the new faith"

+* "slaves in the Muslim world were as ubiquitous and **silent** as they were in Rome"

 <p float="left">
 	<img src="./pix/the-silk-roads.jpg" width="500" />
 </p>